TF-Coder: Program Synthesis for Tensor Manipulations: Experiments

 Even though \tool\ without models is already highly optimized and powerful, we still observe significant speedups and an increase in the number of solved tasks when using learned models to tweak the search space to better fit the current tensor manipulation task.

-\paragraph{Tensor Features Model} For the tensor features model, we found that the $w^\text{max}_i$ weighting scheme was consistently the best weighting scheme across all three loss functions.
-The $F_1$ loss function resulted in the highest total speedup of 31.3\%, while the $F_2$ loss function had the highest average speedup of 25.0\%.
+\paragraph{Tensor Features Model} For the tensor features model, we found that $\alpha^{\text{max}}$ scaling was consistently the best scaling approach across all three loss functions.
+The $F_1$ loss function resulted in the highest total speedup of 1.46$\times$, while the $F_2$ loss function had the highest aggregate speedup of 1.54$\times$.
 Both of these loss functions solved 2 extra tasks compared to the no-model run.

-\paragraph{Natural Language Model} The best Na\"ive Bayes models obtain higher total speedup than the best TF-IDF model, although the TF-IDF model has slightly better average speedup.
+\paragraph{Natural Language Model} The best Na\"ive Bayes models obtain higher total speedup than the best TF-IDF model, although the TF-IDF model has slightly better aggregate speedup.
 Overall, the natural language models were less effective than the tensor features models, but the natural language models lead to fewer and smaller slowdowns and can thus be considered to be more robust.

 \paragraph{Model Combinations} We tried all 9 combinations of the 3 best tensor features models and the 3 best natural language models (as listed in Table~\ref{tab:model_results}), with results for the four best combinations listed at the bottom of the table.
 The different combinations excel in different ways.
-Considering the many metrics in Table~\ref{tab:model_results}, as well as performance on the 2 ``extra'' solved tasks, we consider the best combination of models to use $F_1$ with $w^\text{max}_i$ weighting as the tensor features model, and TF-IDF with $k = 5$ and $\emph{minScore} = 0.15$ as the natural language model.
-This combination led to speedups for 41 of 61 tasks (67\%), on average cutting the synthesis time in half among such tasks, which helps \tool\ feel more interactive.
+Noting the many metrics in Table~\ref{tab:model_results}, as well as performance on the 2 ``extra'' solved tasks, we consider the best combination of models to use $F_1$ loss with $\alpha^{\text{max}}$ scaling as the tensor features model, and TF-IDF with $k = 5$ and $\emph{minScore} = 0.15$ as the natural language model.
+This combination led to speedups for 41 of 61 tasks (67\%) with an average speedup of 2.34$\times$ for those tasks, and a 1.78$\times$ speedup on average for all tasks.
+For the 2 additional tasks solved by the use of models, we obtain speedups of 2.5$\times$ and 3.4$\times$ compared to the no-model variant run beyond the 5-minute timeout.
+Overall, these speedups are a key factor in helping \tool\ feel more interactive.

-It is also promising that the model combinations perform significantly better than the individual models themselves.
+It is also promising that the model combinations perform significantly better than the individual models alone.
 This suggests that our framework enables complementary models to jointly influence the enumerative search with compounding benefits.

+We also note that Table~\ref{tab:model_results} uses \tool\ without models as a baseline even though it already achieves high performance, solving 61 out of 70 of our benchmark tasks.
+If we consider that 5 of the unsolved tasks require 6 or more operations which is currently beyond \tool's capability (see Section~\ref{subsec:timeouts}), then there are only 4 unsolved tasks that have reasonably-sized solutions.
+Adding the models leads to solving 2 of those 4 tasks, which we view as a notable improvement given the context.